Sarapiquí Finca Sura Tour

 To wander around this farm was to feel a little lost in paradise.
 Sensory overload delivered by way of the brightest, boldest red flowers, the humidity on your skin, the smell of something plucked from a tree, crushed and handed to you to inhale – cinnamon bark, peppercorns, citronella, ylang ylang.
 The toucans flashing their fluoro splendour through the jungle canopy, the teeniest of frogs, well spotted only by the farmer who knows where to look, vivid in colour and shy in spirit.

 And then we had to go.
 Ushered out of this concentrated ecosystem of natural wonder and guided to our next destination by Jose Pablo and Felipe, again following, fully trusting but now the bar of expectation had been raised.
-They had delivered the goods and I may still of had no idea exactly where I was going, but I knew it was going to be great.
+They had delivered the goods and I may still have had no idea exactly where I was going, but I knew it was going to be great.